Senior Lecturer in Nursing

 - Demonstrate capacity to build and maintain the University’s reputation by forging positive relationships with academic and professional staff, students and form strategic partnerships, collaborating with business, industry, government and community regionally, nationally and internationally

-- Display leadership which contributes to the School’s research environment through research collaborations inclusive of: external grant income, publication outputs, and supervision of Honours and or Higher Research degree students
+- Contribute to the School’s research environment through collaborations inclusive of: external grant income, publication outputs, and supervision of Honours and or Higher Research degree students

 For specific position enquiries, please contact Professor Amanda Johnson, Head of School and Dean of Nursing and Midwifery on (02) 4921 7873 or via email Amanda.Johnson10@newcastle.edu.au